 American Feed Industry Association (AFIA) - Q&A

 Thank you to the American Feed Industry Association (AFIA) for compiling answers to the four most commonly asked questions regarding training requirements for FSMA compliance.
-By September 2017 the largest feed manufacturers will be required to have a preventive controls qualified individual in place to prepare and monitor an animal food safety plan.
+Since September 2017 the largest feed manufacturers have been required to have a preventive controls qualified individual in place to prepare and monitor an animal food safety plan.

-Q. When does the "preventive controls qualified individual" need to be in place at my facility?
+Q. When does the "preventive controls qualified individual" need to be in place at small and very small facilities?

 A. The preventive controls qualified individual (PCQI) is defined as "a qualified individual who has successfully completed training in the development and application of risk-based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by the U.S. Food and Drug Administration, or is otherwise qualified through job experience to develop and apply a food safety system."
-According to the regulations, a PCQI would need to be in place when a facility is in compliance with 21 CFR, part 507, Subpart C, as detailed in Table 32 (80 Federal Register at 56329 and below) with the date being the earliest for large firms (with more than 500 employees across the business) on Sept.
-18, 2017.
+According to the regulations, a PCQI would need to be in place when a facility is in compliance with 21 CFR, part 507, Subpart C, as detailed in Table 32 (80 Federal Register at 56329 and below).

-However, the PCQI is responsible for preparation of the facility's animal food safety plan.
-Therefore, it is very likely that a facility will need to have a PCQI in place well before the facility's compliance date of September 2017 or September 2018 in order to properly prepare the animal food safety plan.
+Because the PCQI is responsible for preparation of the facility's animal food safety plant, is very likely that small and very small facilities will need to have a PCQI in place well before the facility's compliance date September 2018 in order to properly prepare the animal food safety plan.

 Q. Does the PCQI need to be an employee of the facility?
 Can it be a team of individuals?